ymoo567/save/team project_README_yw.md

 Install the package 'yellowbrick' which is Machine Learning Visualization Tools

-Import KMeans module from sklearn from sklearn.cluster import KMeans
+Import KMeans module from sklearn

 Visualize the data with KElbowVisualizer